customerio/customerio-reactnative/docs/dev-notes/DEVELOPMENT.md

 ## Work on Ami App locally

-We use the [Ami App](https://github.com/customerio/amiapp-reactnative) to test the SDK in a real-world environment.

 When you install dependencies via yarn/npm in react native app, you can install it from your local machine directly.
 You need to follow the following steps to use local version of the SDK

 1. Go to `package.json` of your react native app